 The faux meat trend is so widespread you'll find Impossible Burgers and Beyond Meat on fast-food menus and plant-based “ground beef” look-alikes in meat cases of large grocers nationwide.
 And they’re not just for vegans and vegetarians.
 Nearly one in four Americans is trying to decrease meat intake, with health being the top reason for the diet change in 70% of participants in a Gallup Poll.
+Because of the demand, the meat substitute meat market is on the path to reach $3.5 billion by 2026.
+Even nutritional experts are validating the plant-based meat trend can be a good, healthy option for many.
 Flexitarians, #meatlessmonday dabblers, and curious carnivores, read on for the scoop.

 What Is Plant-Based Meat?

 Obviously it's made from plants, but what ingredients actually go into a plant-based meat product?
 Ingredients vary brand to brand, but producers of plant-based “ground beef” figured out how to replicate the texture, aroma, and taste of meat using plant proteins derived from soy, peas, beans, rice, and wheat.
 Beet juice, pomegranate fruit powder, and other fruit and vegetable extracts imitate beef’s pink color.
 Coconut oil and cocoa butter add pockets of white marbling.

 There are also a growing number of "chicken" meat substitutes that mimic the same texture and flavor in the form of nuggets, grilled strips, and patties.
 Again, ingredients will vary based on the brand, but these Gardein frozen crispy tenders ($4, Target) are made with a combination of wheat, soy protein, oats, and potato starch.